Jamie Gragg

 Jamie Ray Gragg is an American politician serving as a Republican member of the Missouri House of Representatives, representing the state's 140th House district.
 Gragg is a businessman.
 In the 2022 Missouri House of Representatives election, Gragg was elected in District 140.

 Early life and education

-Gragg's family moved to Ozark, Missouri from Los Angeles.
+Gragg's family has been in what is now Missouri since the early 1800's.
+His mother and father briefly moved to Orange County, CA for work when they had their three children.
+Soon after in 1977 they returned to Ozark, Missouri from the Los Angeles area.
 He has a degree from Southwest Baptist University.

 Career

 Prior to entering politics, Gragg worked for Boy Scouts of America in Colorado and at Christian camps in Missouri and Texas, as well as other ministry work.
 He had long term employment as a character at Silver Dollar City.

 Missouri House of Representatives

-Gragg opposes abortion, supports barriers to ballot initiatives, believes that childcare should be privatized and that school programs put daycares out of business, says that state oversight and bureaucracy impose on teachers' work and that teachers should be paid more, and supports cutting taxes and reducing regulation.
+Gragg opposes abortion, strengthening barriers to constitutional ballot initiatives, believes that childcare should be privatized and that school programs put daycares out of business, says that state oversight and bureaucracy impose on teachers' work and that teachers should be paid more, and supports cutting taxes and reducing regulation.